-Brockton B. Bosson has been elected partner at Cahill Gordon & Reindel in the New York office.
-His practice focuses on internal investigations, compliance counseling, white-collar criminal defense, and securities litigation.
+Brockton B. Bosson was elected as a term member of the Council on Foreign Relations.
+He is a partner in the New York office of Cahill Gordon & Reindel LLP, where his practice focuses on internal investigations, compliance counseling, white-collar criminal defense, and securities litigation.

 Amy Allen Hinson has been elected as a new member (partner) of Nexsen Pruet.
 Hinson strategizes with clients concerning intellectual property protection and portfolio management, prepares and prosecutes patent, trademark, and copyright applications in the U.S. and internationally, and enforces patent, trademark, and copyright rights for clients through litigation and proceedings before the United States Patent and Trademark Office.

 Jennifer G. Rowlett has joined Adams and Reese as Special Counsel in the Litigation Practice Group in its Nashville office.
 Practicing law since 2007, Rowlett is an accomplished trial attorney with significant experience serving as first chair in insurance defense jury trials.
 She focuses her practice on complex litigation involving health care liability, motor carrier liability and labor and employment matters.
 She represents physicians, medical groups, hospitals and long-term care facilities throughout the state of Tennessee in medical malpractice and nursing home litigation.

 Melissa Hunter Smith was featured in the 2018 edition of Mid-South Super Lawyers on the Rising Stars list.
 Super Lawyers is a Thomson Reuters rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.